After you have been assessed as eligible for a home care package, follow this pathway to access and manage your services:

 Can my provider end my Home Care Agreement?

 A home care provider may stop providing services if you do not meet your responsibilities within your control.
-This includes not paying your income-tested care fee.

 Your home care provider will already have some information about your care needs which were recorded at your Aged Care Assessment Team (ACAT) assessment.